Clean Empty Jetpack Compose App Template

 }

-The template project from Android Studio doesn't set navigation bar color.
+The template project from Android Studio doesn't set the navigation bar color.
 Thus, we're not setting them here in the example above.
-However, we usually want to set the same color for both navigation and status bars.
+However, we usually want to set the same color for both the navigation and status bars.
 In that case, you can use systemUiController.setSystemBarsColor()

 :